d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 This sounds weird—after all, a *cat* is a *cat*.
 Indeed the definition of a cat might not change, but can we say the same about soft drinks?
-It turns out that if we navigate aroudn the United States, shifting the source of our data by geography, we'll find considerable concept shift regaring the definition of even this simple term:
+It turns out that if we navigate around the United States, shifting the source of our data by geography, we'll find considerable concept shift regarding the definition of even this simple term:

 ![](../img/popvssoda.png)